 Antique furniture and other items are available at Naraksil and Gayajae.
 Naraksil offers great quality antique furniture such as bookshelves and bookstands, while Gayajae sells old pieces of furniture, stone Buddhas, and tiles.
 Other popular antiques can be found at ‘Toto’s Antiques’ where there are contemporary articles from the period before and after the liberation of Korea from Japanese forces.
 Even though there isn't any traditional artwork at this store, Korean antiques are displayed picturesquely.
 Toto’s Antiques seems to arouse nostalgia among its visitors, as it is decorated with old schoolbooks, toys, and ornaments from the 50’s and 60’s.

-Recently, a new attraction has been drawing visitors to Insa-dong.
-Sunday has been named as car-free day, so cars are not permitted in the area for on that day of the week.
-Instead, a flea market opens on this day to sell various antiquities, accessories, artwork, and books.
+Sunday is designated a pedestrian-friendly day as cars are not permitted in the area for on that day of the week.
+Instead, a flea market opens on this day to sell various antiques, accessories, artwork, and books.
 Traditional antiques from different parts of Korea as well as international antiques brought by foreign tourists are displayed throughout Insa-dong, allowing visitors to view many items in one glance.
 It is highly recommended that you visit Insa-dong on Sundays since you can also view the beautiful street art.

 When shopping in Insa-dong, make sure you check where the product is made.
 Recently, cheap Chinese goods such as teacups, wall tapestries, and small accessories have been brought into the Insa-dong markets and there have been cases where merchandise thought to be made in Korea turned out to be marked as ‘Made in China.’
-Also, remember to bring a map of Insa-dong in your native language, as well as Korean, in order to quickly check information on famous shops, restaurants, or cafes.
-Maps are available on the basement floor of the Korea Tourism Organization building as well as Tourism Information Centers located throughout Seoul.
+So if you are looking to purchase only authentic Korean products, be sure to check the label.

 |10:00am ~ (closing times varies with each store)|